 1. Rivercat and car commuters alike start at the same spot for this walk, at the Sydney St Ferry Stop.
 Head straight onto the river front where the path cuts in front of houses and through the wooded glades and lawns of Merthyr Park.
-Upon reaching Merthyr Bowls Club, retreat inwards to Oxlade Drive where the odd igloo style buildings of the Riverside reception centre adjacent were purpose built in World War II as a recreational centre for US servicemen.
+Upon reaching Merthyr Bowls Club, retreat inwards to Oxlade Drive (there's a great cafe Double Shot Espresso on this street) where the odd igloo style buildings of the Riverside reception centre adjacent were purpose built in World War II as a recreational centre for US servicemen.
 Completing the odd trio is the Limbless Soldiers association, started in the 1930’s as a bowls club for war maimed WWI returned servicemen.

 2. Upon reaching New Farm Park swing back to the river if not detouring for a playground visit or rose garden stroll and stick to it until the Powerhouse.
 Here the Watt Bar overlooking the child-magnet flood sculpture is a laidback spot for a circuit breaker as is the Powerhouse itself which almost always has a photo exhibition, comedy act or something else free happening.